Using Fortanix Data Security Manager for MongoDB Client-Side Field-Level Encryption

 MongoDB CSFLE ensures that sensitive data is encrypted on the client side before being sent to the database, ensuring that MongoDB never processes unencrypted data.
 Fortanix DSM securely generates, stores, and manages encryption keys, ensuring encryption and decryption operations remain secure and controlled.

-Once the master key is available, libmongocryptd generates a Data Encryption Key (DEK), which encrypts specific fields in the client’s document before insertion into MongoDB.
-The DEK is itself encrypted using the master key and stored securely in the MongoDB Key Vault collection.
-Along with the encrypted DEK, MongoDB stores a unique Base64-encoded ID, which serves as a reference for retrieving the DEK when needed.
+When a client application needs to encrypt data, it calls libmongocryptd to generate the CMK and stores the CMK in Fortanix DSM.
+The client app fetches the CMK from DSM and calls libmongocryptd to generate a DEK, which encrypts specific fields in the client’s document before insertion into MongoDB.
+The DEK is itself encrypted using the CMK and stored securely in the MongoDB Key Vault collection.
+MongoDB stores a unique Base64-encoded ID, along with the encrypted DEK, which serves as a reference for retrieving the DEK when needed.

-When a client requests to decrypt a document, MongoDB retrieves the encrypted DEK from the Key Vault collection using its Base64-encoded ID and contacts Fortanix DSM using KMIP to access the master key required to decrypt the DEK.
+When a client requests to decrypt a document, MongoDB retrieves the encrypted DEK from the Key Vault collection using its Base64-encoded ID and contacts Fortanix DSM using KMIP to access the CMK required to decrypt the DEK.
 Once decrypted, the DEK is used to decrypt the specific fields in the document so that the sensitive information is accessible only to authorized applications.

 KMIP plays a crucial role by standardizing secure communication between MongoDB encryption libraries and Fortanix DSM by allowing automated key retrieval, storage, and rotation without manual intervention.